Table of Contents

 Also, don’t be too concerned about having your 6-month emergency fund missing out on higher returns that your investments generate.
 An emergency savings account is not an investment – it’s insurance.

 Video: An Emergency Fund Changes Everything

 So many times we limit ourselves because of an unhealthy mindset towards money.
 We get stuck in the belief that our situation will never change, that our income is fixed, that we’ll never get out of debt.

 But, these are just thoughts, and they aren’t based on fact.
 You may not be able to control your circumstances, but you can control how you respond to them.

 You can choose to make changes, make sacrifices, and create better habits.
 These things take time, so don’t be discouraged by slow growth.
 Any growth is progress, and puts you in a better spot than you were before.

 Every step you take toward your savings goals is one step closer to a life of financial freedom.
-It may take you 5, 10, maybe even 20 years to reach your target.
-But if you’re consistent and persistent, you will get there eventually.
+It may take you years to reach your target.
+But, if you’re consistent and persistent, you will get there eventually.